top of page

 Final Thoughts on Supporting Senior Dogs

-Helping Lakota regain her strength is an ongoing process, takes time and effort, but the results were worth it.
+Helping Lakota regain her strength is an ongoing process that takes time and effort, but the results are worth it.
 By combining gentle exercise, proper nutrition, physical therapy, and a safe environment, I realize that I am able to improve her quality of life significantly.

 Comments